ivanbgd/stock-trading-cli-with-async-streams/README.md

         - with various combinations of the above.
 - Some of that was suggested by the project author, and some of it (a lot of it) was added on own initiative.
     - Not everything is contained in the final commit.
-    - The repository commit history contains different implementations.
+    - The repository's commit history contains all those different implementations.
 - The goal was also to create a web service for serving the requests for fetching of the data.
     - We can send the requests manually from the command line.
 We are not implementing a web client.